why55294-coder/PU-CA-RF/code/README.md

 Code for the Huaniushan (花牛山) Pb–Zn deposit prospectivity mapping study.

-> Mineral Prospectivity Mapping Using PU Learning, C–A Multifractal Feature Transformation, and Random Forest: A Case Study of the Huaniushan mining area, Gansu province, China: *TBD*
+> Mineral Prospectivity Mapping Using PU Learning, C–A Multifractal Feature Transformation, and Random Forest: A Case Study of the Huaniushan mining area, Gansu province, China
--->

 ## Overview